Attorney Diana Aizman explains the law regarding DUI for out-of-state drivers

 Yes.
 This means both that the arresting officer cannot confiscate your license and that the issuing state will be notified of the arrest if a member of the Interstate Drivers’ License Compact.
 However, it is likely

 In most misdemeanor DUI cases, you may waive appearance and have your attorney appear in court on your behalf.
 This is a strong benefit for out of state drivers who are unable to remain in the state throughout the proceedings.
 It is important in this case to hire a local California dui firm, such as the Aizman Law Firm, who are knowledgeable in the out of state rules involved in the DUI process.
-Generally, for a felony the person charged must be in attendance at all hearings but depending on your previous record, a knowledgeable California attorney may be able to negotiate with the court regarding your absence.
+Generally, for a felony the person charged must be in attendance at all hearings but depending on your previous record, your lawyer may be able to negotiate with the court regarding your absence.

 4. If I live in a state a great distance from California, how long until my home state takes its own action regarding my DUI?